3C4D/SITE/src/content/posts/thm_ny_flankees/index.md

 with `nmap`, we can discover if the machine has any open port :
 ![image](/images/thm_ny_flankees//nmap_1.png)
 :::note
-Nmap don't scan all port with a simple scan like this.
+Nmap don't scan all ports with a simple scan like this.
 If we haven't found any interesting open port, we should have widened the scan, like this :
 ```bash
 nmap -p- $IP